osho81/ToDoList/README.md

-## ToDoList
+## ToDoList - basic version

 ### Description
-Website enabling making a to do list.
+Basic website enabling making a to do list.
 Includes a database for persistence.

 ### Purpose/Motivation
-Basic website, since the primarily puspose is to learn database connections, operations, remote access and deployment.
+Primarily purpose is to learn database connections, operations, remote access and deployment.

 ### Tech used
 - MongoDB database, remote (MongDB Atlas)